toelt-llc/UNIPA-oranges/README.md

 ## `detection.ipynb`
 Contains code to train a YOLO or RT-DETR model on YOLO data or `FINAL_SUBIMAGES`.

+## `roboflow_api.ipynb`
+How to download unannotated images from Roboflow on your computer.

+## `labelstudio.md`
+How to use Label-studio from A to Z in order to facilitate the annotation of a new dataset.

 ## `data_pipeline.ipynb`
 Use this notebook with new data to generate sub-images in YOLO format using `CUT-IMG`.